The questionnaire surveys include a detailed baseline questionnaire and shorter follow-up questionnaires.

 Follow-up questionnaires

-The follow-up questionnaires are shorter and repeat important questions on the current state of health of the survivor.
-They may also cover certain topics in depth such as nutrition.
-The main aim of these questionnaires is to find out how survivors’ health and quality of life changes over time.
-The follow-up questionnaires are typically sent out with intervals of a few years between them.
+The follow-up questionnaires are shorter and, as the name suggests, follow up on important questions from the baseline questionnaire.
+They may also cover certain topics more thoroughly, such as nutrition.
+The primary goal of these questionnaires is to find out how survivors’ health and quality of life change over time.
+The follow-up questionnaires are typically sent at intervals of a few years.

 If you have questions about our surveys, please check our page on frequently asked questions and their answers.